U.S. to pull last troops from north Syria as Turkey presses offensive against Kurds

 Lebanese broadcaster al-Mayadeen said on Sunday that the Syrian army would deploy within 48 hours to the town of Kobani, which is held by the SDF, and the nearby town of Manbij, which is controlled by SDF-aligned forces.

-(Graphic: Turkey hits Kurdish militia targets - here )
+(Graphic: Turkey hits Kurdish militia targets - here)

 The SDF hold large swathes of northern Syria that were once controlled by Islamic State.
 The SDF has been keeping thousands of IS jihadists in jail and tens of thousands of their family members in camps.